-Acceptance criteria for environmental risk as mentioned in litera c, should be formulated so that the operator sees its own activities in an emergency preparedness region in an overall context.
-The acceptance criteria for environmental risk should be related to risky operations, and to facilities in the emergency preparedness region in question.
-The operators should cooperate on principles for establishing acceptance criteria, so that they are in a comparable form between operators, and so that they form a suitable basis for e.g. establishing joint emergency preparedness, cf. Section 42 of the Pollution Control Act (in Norwegian only) and Section 21 of the Framework Regulations.
+The operators that have facilities and activities in the same area, should cooperate on principles for establishing acceptance criteria, so that they are in a comparable form among operators, and so that they form a suitable basis for e.g. establishing joint emergency preparedness, cf. Section 21 of the Framework Regulations.